-Net sales were $211.6 million for the second quarter of fiscal 2019, a decrease of $5.0 million, or 2.3 percent, from prior year period.
+Net sales were $211.6 million for the second quarter of fiscal 2019, a decrease of $5.0 million, or 2.3 percent, from the prior-year period.
 Bus unit sales were 2,271 units for the quarter compared with 2,441 units for the same period last year.
-The 170 unit reduction is more than explained by delayed bookings from second quarter to third quarter due to parts shortages by one supplier late in the quarter.
+The 170 unit reduction is more than explained by delayed bookings from the second quarter to the third quarter, due to parts shortages by one supplier late in the quarter.

-Second quarter gross profit of $26.0 million represented an increase of $4.3 million from the second quarter of last year.
-Gross profit margin improved 2.3 points to 12.3 percent.
+The second-quarter gross profit of $26.0 million represented an increase of $4.3 million from the second quarter of last year.
+The gross profit margin improved 2.3 points to 12.3 percent.